alfonsoIodiceDE/alfonsoiodicede.github.io/classes.md

 ### Extra's

+Some more SL related material

 [On the bias/variance trade-off](teaching_related/the_bias_and_the_variance.html)

 Using synthetic data to explicitely compute the bias, the variance, the expected test MSE.

 [On the output of the MASS::lda()](teaching_related/Lda_MASS_wrap_up.html)

-The output of the function for linear discriminant is based on Fisher's Discriminant Analysis, and this differs from the computations described in the book An Introduction to Statistical Learning.
+The output of the function for linear discriminant analysis is based on Fisher's Discriminant Analysis, and this differs from the computations described in the book An Introduction to Statistical Learning.

 [back](./)